-The University of Manchester (UoM) is the birthplace of graphene research and has led the huge expansion from fundamental physics of graphene and related (2D) materials into chemistry, engineering, characterisation and bioapplications.
-Lancaster University (LU) has been an important UoM partner in research on physics and device applications of graphene/2D materials, providing complementary expertise in theoretical modelling and niche experimental techniques.
+The University of Manchester is the birthplace of graphene research and has led the huge expansion from fundamental physics of graphene and related 2D materials into chemistry, engineering, characterisation and bioapplications.
+Lancaster University is an important partner in research on physics and device applications of graphene/2D materials, providing complementary expertise in theoretical modelling and niche experimental techniques.

-Graphene NOWNANO is run jointly with its predecessor, North-West Nanoscience Doctoral Training Centre (NOWNANO), providing a wide ranging interdisciplinary PhD programme that teaches the students to think and work across traditional discipline boundaries.
-The close involvement of the medical/life sciences with the physical sciences is an essential feature of the CDT that has been developed in the framework of NOWNANO and continues in the new CDT.
+Graphene NOWNANO provides a wide-ranging interdisciplinary PhD programme that teaches students to think and work across traditional discipline boundaries.
+The close involvement of the medical/life sciences with the physical sciences is an essential feature of the CDT that has been developed from the framework of its predecessor, the North West Nanoscience Doctoral Training Centre (NOWNANO).